 Welcome to Preschool Pride at Henry Vilas Zoo!
 Like a lion pride that cares for a group of cubs, we are excited to spend some time with you and your little one!
-Preschool Pride is a three-session program so your child can feel more connected to our staff and the other children in the group.
+Preschool Pride is a one hour parent-child program where we make new discoveries about animals through play and imagination.

-Zoo Conservation Club Members receive a 10% discount on Preschool Pride programs.
+Zoo Conservation Club Members receive early registration and a 10% discount on Preschool Pride programs.

 Not yet a member?
-Sign up for our new Conservation Club membership today!
+Sign up for our Conservation Club membership today!

-Classes run for a three week session on Thursday, Friday, or Saturday mornings from 9 am to 10:15 am.
+Join us on Friday or Saturday mornings from 9 to 10 am.

 Preschool Pride is designed for children 2 to 4 years old.